On this page

 A patient has been presenting prescriptions for Schedule 8 (S8) drugs from several different doctors from different practices.
 What should I do?

 Contact each of the prescribers and inform them of the situation.
 Enquire whether, considering this information, the prescriber deems it safe and appropriate for the patient to have the prescription dispensed.
-Generally a patient with a valid therapeutic need for a Schedule 8 drug should have one principal medical practitioner to manager his/her condition.
+Generally a patient with a valid therapeutic need for a Schedule 8 drug should have one principal medical practitioner to manage their condition.
 Concurrent prescribing by other doctors may compromise or be detrimental to the patient’s treatment.

 Prescribers should be reminded of their legal obligation to obtain a NSW Health Authority to prescribe certain Schedule 8 drugs in specific circumstances, and that this obligation is separate and distinct from any authority from the Pharmaceutical Benefits Scheme or Medicare for funding the cost of the medication.
 The prescribers may be referred to the Pharmaceutical Services website or encouraged to contact a Senior Pharmaceutical Officer at the Pharmaceutical Regulatory Unit to discuss the matter further.
 Prescribers can also be referred to Medicare Australia’s Prescription Shopping Program website for information about the release of all PBS or MBS patient claims information.